 Are there free ways to make money online?

-That’s the very first question I grappled with when I first heard people were making money on the Internet.
+That’s the very first question I asked myself when I first heard people talking about making money on the Internet.

 And to my surprise, the answer was a big YES!

-There are tons of ways you can make money right from your living room and in your pajamas.
+There are tons of ways you can make money right from your living room and in your pajamas without spending a dime.

 If you’re looking for real, legit, and honest ways of making extra money online, try some of these free online money making opportunities.